apache/incubator-retired-s4/README.md

 - Everything is a POJO.
 - Key framework classes (io.s4) are:
+  - Event: all messages sent between PEs inherit from Event.
   - ProcessingElement: base class for PEs.
   - Stream: takes an Event subclass as the parameter type for the stream.
 A stream holds references to the target PEs.
 Streams are the edges between PEs.
   - Key: is a helper class that can return the value of a key for a specific type of event.
 For each type of event, one will create a KeyFinder class that knows how to get the value from the Event class.